MDNBR23/WEB-V1.0/replit.md

 - **Deployment:** Optimized for Replit's autoscale deployment.

 ## External Dependencies
-- **Replit Mail:** Used for sending password reset emails and other notifications.
+- **Hostinger SMTP:** Used for sending password reset emails and other notifications via secure SMTP connection.